 Charity Fraud

-Charity fraud is the intentional act of deceiving benefactors to donate to a charitable cause, then collecting or misappropriating the money to secure unlawful individual gain..
+Charity fraud is the intentional act of deceiving benefactors to secure unlawful individual gain.
 Deceivers often pretend to be a promising charity and establish illegitimate fundraising platforms.
 When businesses or social enterprises accept donations and exploit the income for purposes unassociated with the fundraising objectives, the act would typically be considered fraudulent.

 Badge Charity

-Badge charity is another category of charity fraud where opportunists in existing charities attempt to use donation funds for personal gain.
+Badge charities are a category of charity fraud where opportunists in existing charities attempt to use donation funds for personal gain.
 They do so by providing an inordinate benefit to its members and fundraisers.
-An example of badge charity is COFAV (Circle of friends for American Veterans), which devoted 89% of their income to overhead expenditure instead of charitable programs.
+An example of badge charity is COFAV (Circle of friends for American Veterans), which devotes 89% of their income to overhead expenditure instead of charitable programs.

 Fundraising